Cheap travel insurance

 You'll generally be covered for skiing or snowboarding on the piste, and some policies will cover you for going off-piste if you're with a qualified instructor as part of a lesson.

-If you are doing something a bit more unusual, such as ski jumping or snowmobiling, check the terms and conditions of your policy first.
+If you are doing something a bit more unusual, such as ski jumping or snowmobiling, check the terms and conditions of your policy first for full peace of mind you'll be protected if something goes wrong.
 If you are planning to take part in something even more wild – such as luging or stunt skiing – specialist providers such as BMC and Snowcard may be able to offer you cover.

 Quick questions